rayyamhk/Complex.js/README.md

 ```

 #### log(num)
-It calculates the natural log of the complex number.\
-Note that the complex log is a multivalued function, but this function only returns the principal value by restricting the imaginary part to the interval [0, 2π).
 ```javascript
 Complex.log(Complex.E); // Complex.ONE
 Complex.log(Complex.ZERO); // Complex.NaN
 ```

 #### 6 trigonometric functions
-It calculates the value of sin, cos, tan, csc, sec, cot of the complex number.\
-Note that if the argument is out of its domain, it returns `Complex.NaN`
 ```javascript
 Complex.sin(num); // Domain: entire complex plane C Complex.cos(num); // Domain: entire complex plane C